aukaurea/Markdown-Samples/bootcamp-coding-assignment-markdown.md

 ### Add Screenshot (for UI based work)
 - Add screenshot and screenshot videos

-### Changed Coding files list
-- List of changed files

-### Coding Video (must)
-- a video which explains the coding part clearly from vs and pr.

 ### Implementation Video (must)
 - implementation video means how it works, actual working video (link to googledrive)
+- Video should not be related to the coding but the feature.
+- Make sure to include all the testcases example in the video.